 The sound of The Blassics has evolved from pure instrumentals to songs with various vocalists.
 Some of the musicians Sarkkola and Tammi have been actively working together include bassist Ville-Pekka Järvinen, drummer Joona Venäläinen, flutist Hanna Lotti, saxophonist Mikko Veijonen, and percussion players Jukka Teerisaari and Victor Tokpanou.
 On their album Togetherings in 2019 they also collaborated with Ethiopian-born singer Mikiyas “MikiMac” Getachew.

 As a production duo named similarily as The Blassics, Tuure Tammi and Jukka Sarkkola released in 2016 together with Odd Jazz Collective the album Odd Jazz Vol. 1, which focuses on avantgarde jazz.
 It draws inspiration from the global jazz movement of the late 60’s and 70’s with influences from the world.
-The sequel is scheduled to be released in 2022.
+The sequel was released in September, 2022.

 During the last few years, the duo also produced songs for example for the instrumental hip hop collective Broaks, avantgarde jazz group Mush Tone Ensemble and funk/soul act Pascal & Baya Race.
 During the Covid-19 pandemic, The Blassics issued digitally a three-part series of their improvisation based c-tape recordings under the title Lockdown Cassettes Vol. 1-3.